 - 1/2 teaspoon smoked paprika

-- Wash and dry off the peppers with a paper towel.
-When selecting the peppers it is important to make sure they are straight.
-It is very difficult to stuff peppers that are curly.
-Cut the peppers horizontally.
-Each pepper should make 2 halves.
-Use a spoon to scrape out the seeds and the white portions of the peppers.
+- Wash and dry the peppers with a paper towel.
+Cut the peppers in half horizontally and use a spoon to scrape out the seeds and white pith.

 Air Fryer Instructions